opnfv/onosfw/docs/Colorado/installationprocedure/installation.instruction.rst

       1. have a single node install with Ubuntu OS 14.04 LTS

-      2. Minimum four nodes exist and should have been preconfigured and integrated with JOID please have look into this wiki page https://wiki.opnfv.org/joid/get_started
+      2. Minimum four nodes are needed and they should be preconfigured and integrated with JOID, please refer to this wiki page https://wiki.opnfv.org/joid/get_started

    2.2、Get the joid code from gerrit : https://gerrit.opnfv.org/gerrit/p/joid.git